 Dogs eating grass may look "abnormal" for some dog parents, but in reality, if your dog nibbles on grass occasionally, it is quite normal.
 In most cases there is nothing alarming about it.

 There are basically two reasons as to why dogs eat grass.
 Let's take a look at each of them.

-In this scenario, the dog eats grass for one purpose which is purgative - to purge whatever it is inside his stomach that is causing him discomfort - may be it is gas or bloat, or even pain.
+In this scenario, the dog eats grass for one purpose, which is purgative.
+He wants to purge whatever it is inside his stomach that is causing him discomfort - may be it is gas or bloat, or even pain.
 Chances are, the dog may have eaten something that he shouldn't have.

 If this scenario happens only occasionally (once or twice a year), there is nothing to worry about.
 Instinctively, dogs know what's best for them in terms of voiding their systems of something that could be toxic or making them unwell.

 However, if your dog does this on a regular basis, you need to seriously re-evaluate his diet.
 There is a high chance that something in the diet is not agreeable to your dog's digestive system.

 You may say, "But he has been eating the same food for years and never has had this problem before!"

 Unfortunately, dogs can develop food intolerance or even food allergies suddenly, especially if they have been eating the same food for a long time.

 Therefore, if your dog starts eating grass and vomiting on a regular basis, work with a holistic veterinarian to re-evaluate his diet.

 This means you will probably need to: